walterdejong/synctool/doc/chapter3.md

 This is done to make sure that always the 'current' version of the script runs on the target node.

+For example, if you have a script `/opt/synctool/scripts/admin_example.sh` then you might run:

+    dsh -n node1 admin_example.sh

+No path to the script is required; dsh will find it.

 > Previous versions had a `tasks/` directory under the repository and you
 > could invoke synctool with the `--tasks` option.
 This mechanism has been
 > obsoleted by `dsh` and the `scripts/` directory.

+Note that you can write scripts to do software package installations, but you may also use the `dsh-pkg` command.

 3.14 Multiplexed connections